kowalks/casdplus-backend/README.md

 Returns
 - `400: Bad Request` if request doesn't contain specified parameters.
 - `406: Not Acceptable` if username or password is incorrect.
-- JSON containing session tokens if username and password match a valid admin.
+- JSON containing `token`, the session token, if username and password match a valid admin.

 #### Register Student